codio-c5/C5-Development/.guides/content/CreatorSpace-Lab--Encrypting-the-Caesar-Cipher---6d7d.md

 Let's play with a real example.

-The first verse of *Take Me Out To the Ball Game* is shown.
-This is plaintext you want to encrypt.
+The first verse of the song *Take Me Out To the Ball Game* is shown.
+This is the plaintext you will encrypt in this lab.

-On the next line (line 5) add the next line of the song: **"Let me root, root, root for the home team".**
+On line 5, add the next line of the song: **Let me root, root, root for the home team.**

-Next, press the button below to encrypt the file using the Caesar Cipher.
+Next, press the ENCRYPT button below to encrypt the file using the Caesar Cipher.
 You will see the encrypted text in the panel below.

 {Encrypt}(.guides/caesare.sh)